sebanc/linuxloops/Readme/Recommended-setups.md

 ## My main OS is Linux and I don't use windows

 Nothing very specific in that case.
-- Evaluate the space you will want to give to your linuxloops OS images, free up disk space.
+- Evaluate the space you will want to give to your Linuxloops OS images, free up disk space.
-- If you want to start fresh, you can install a linuxloops distro on your drive, leaving the necessary space for your images unallocated.
+- If you want to start fresh, you can install a Linuxloops distro on your drive, leaving the necessary space for your images unallocated.

 Create an ext4 partition on the unallocated space.